 The Fisher Price is one of the most popular child brand names that we all love and adore.
 They bring us the affordable, SpaceSaver high chair that can be strapped onto just about any dinner table chair in your home.
 It can be converted into a toddler booster seat by simply removing the tray and bringing your child up to the dinner table.

 Thanks to the 3 provided reclines, this high chair is okay to use for newborn babies up to a maximum capacity of 50 pounds.
-Since you attach this to a regular chair, the SpaceSaver really does save space in your home.
+Since you attach this to a regular chair, the SpaceSaver does save space in your home.
 It’s size also makes it very portable for traveling.
 While the seat fabric is machine washable, it’s not that easy to wipe clean.
-You’ll need to machine wash it on a regular basis, which might get annoying with time.
+You’ll need to machine wash it regularly, which might get annoying with time.

 7. OXO Tot Sprout – High Chair Review